titoo-dev/mms-downloader/README.md

-# Deemix
+# MMS-DOWNLOADER

-This is the monorepo for the revived Deemix project, originally created by the very talented [RemixDev](https://gitlab.com/RemixDev).
+Minimal Deemix project, originally created by the very talented [RemixDev](https://gitlab.com/RemixDev).

-The docker image was heavily inspired by the fantastic work of [Bockiii](https://gitlab.com/Bockiii/deemix-docker).

 ### Packages in this Repo